diegodan1893/chroma-games/README.md

 npm run dev
 ```

-Then, you can access to <http://localhost:3000/>, which will be loaded automatically if file changes detected.
+Then, you can access <http://localhost:3000/>.
+Supports hot reload.

 ## Build